aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/missing-features-of-docx4j-in-aspose-words/repeat-table-header-rows-on-pages/_index.md

----
+﻿---
 title: Repeat Table Header Rows on Pages
-description: "Aspose.Words for Java allows to repeat a header row of a table on every page.
+description: "Aspose.Words for Java enables to repeat a header row of a table on every page.
 Docx4j does not provide an opportunity to work with a header row."
 type: docs
 weight: 10
 url: /java/repeat-table-header-rows-on-pages/